SUNY Old Westbury joined in the festivities recently when Horseabililty opened a new indoor riding arena on campus.

 - HorseAbility's service as a site for students to get field experience in support of their pursuit of undergraduate degrees in Psychology and graduate degrees in Mental Health Counseling.

-- The offering of a minor in in Equine Management and Therapeutic Horsemanship in cooperation with the College's School of Professional Studies.
+The offering of a minor in in Equine Management and Therapeutic Horsemanship in cooperation with the College's School of Professional Studies.
+(No longer offered as of May 2019)

 Among those from the College in attendance at the ribbon cutting were Assistant to the President for Administration William Kimmins and School of Professional Studies Director Dr. Edward Bever.